turanmerter/udagram_micro/README.md

 All the images can be created using this command:
 `docker-compose -f docker-compose-build.yaml build --parallel`

-In order to use these images in a kubernetes environment, all the YAML files in /K8s directory have to be used:
+In order to use these images in a kubernetes environment, all the YAML files under k8s directory have to be used:
 ```
 kubectl apply -f env-configmap.yaml
 kubectl apply -f env-secret.yaml